1895 Wilcox rebellion: Royalist plans

-In 1895, Robert Wilcox was brought into a plot to overthrow the Republic of Hawaii and return Queen Liliuokalani to the throne.
-Among the plotters was Samuel Nowlein, former Head of the Royal Guards of Hawaii (which had been disbanded in 1893); Joseph Nawahi, former Minister of Foreign Affairs; Charles T. Gulick, an advisor to both Kalākaua and Liliuokalani; and William H. Rickard, a sugar planter of British parentage.
+In 1895, Robert Wilcox was brought into a plot to overthrow the Republic of Hawaii and return Queen Liliʻuokalani to the throne.
+Among the plotters was Samuel Nowlein, former Head of the Royal Guards of Hawaii (which had been disbanded in 1893); Joseph Nawahi, former Minister of Foreign Affairs; Charles T. Gulick, an advisor to both Kalākaua and Liliʻuokalani; and William H. Rickard, a sugar planter of British parentage.
 These men planned to attack government buildings in downtown Honolulu at night.
 They had recruited a number of poor Hawaiians, most of them day laborers from the outskirts of Honolulu, but failed to fill their quota of 700 recruits.
 In addition the recruits lacked weapons, training and discipline, and were pitted against the formidable forces of the Provisional Government, which had spent the royal treasury and secured loans to arm itself thoroughly against such an attack.

-The rebels had purportedly smuggled arms to Liliuokalani to resupply them once the palace was secured.
-A shipment of guns and ammunition from California had been smuggled on board the Schooner Wahlber to be put aboard the Steamer Waimanalo near Rabbit Island and shipped to a secret Honolulu location.
+The rebels had purportedly smuggled arms to Liliʻuokalani to resupply them once the palace was secured.
+A shipment of guns and ammunition from California had been smuggled on board the schooner Wahlber to be put aboard the steamer Waimanalo near Rabbit Island and shipped to a secret Honolulu location.